 Over two decades later, we are witnessing what pundits and analysts call a performance management revolution.
 First touted as the abolishment of the performance review, what is occurring is a shift from annual reviews and goal-setting to frequent development discussions and flexible goals.

 According to Harvard Business Review, one-third of U.S. companies have abandoned performance reviews.
 We are not surprised.
-They are universally hated by both managers and employees.
+Both managers and employees universally hate them.

 We have been actors in the performance management (PM) process for decades – as subjects, reviewers, approvers, and designers.
 We have also been enablers, both in HR and in the talent management software business.

-In 2002, charged with the responsibility of developing an in-house competency-based performance management system, we based the design on the best practices of the day.
+In 2002, we based the design on the best practices of the day.

 The results were predictable.
 The application was as hated as the paper process it replaced.
 Management sold it as pay for performance, so when budget cuts eliminated performance bonuses, everyone but a few diehards stopped doing evaluations.